 Given that 80% of students are likely to be successful with effective Tier 1 support, it is expected that some students will need additional and/or different support.
 Moving to Tier 2 marks the shift from prevention to early intervention.

 Targeted Tier 2 interventions are supplemental and provided in addition to Tier 1.
-For example, a student who receives a Tier 2 intervention for reading should never be pulled out of core reading instruction for the intervention.
+For example, a student who receives a Tier 2 reading intervention should never be pulled out of core reading instruction for that intervention.
 Targeted Tier 2 interventions must be matched to student needs and characteristics.
-For example, when a student is facing a challenge with their behavior we may aim to address skill gaps that foster student-self-awareness and coping skills and that enhance supportive relationships between students and others in the school community.
-Tier 2 support should be consistent and implemented in a standard protocol way to students with similar needs, allowing for quick access as soon as a need is identified.
-Generally speaking, Tier 2 interventions can be delivered by any staff trained to implement the intervention with fidelity.
-This means the staff delivering the intervention should have the time in their schedule to both deliver the targeted supports as well as analyze the data.
+For example, when a student is facing a challenge with their behavior, we may aim to address skill gaps that foster student self-awareness and coping skills, and enhance supportive relationships between students and others in the school community.
+Tier 2 support should be consistent and implemented according to a standard protocol for students with similar needs, allowing quick access as soon as a need is identified.
+Generally speaking, Tier 2 interventions can be delivered by any staff member trained to implement them with fidelity.
+This means the staff delivering the intervention should have time in their schedule to both deliver the targeted supports and analyze the data.

-At Tier 2, data is used continuously to make decisions about both student response to the intervention, as well as effectiveness of the intervention.
-Before implementing the intervention, decision rules about entry into, matching, and exit out of the intervention are established.
-With regards to behavior needs, the data identifying behavior function, as well as the setting conditions, and lagging skills, guide the matching process.
-Graphed progress monitoring and fidelity data inform decisions about continuation or changes in support answering questions such as- Have we implemented as intended?
-Are most students on track to meeting their goals or are most students not making progress?
-How is each individual student doing?
+At Tier 2, data are used continuously to inform decisions about both students' responses to the intervention and the intervention's effectiveness.
+Before implementing the intervention, decision rules for entry into, matching within, and exit from the intervention are established.
+With regard to behavioral needs, data identifying the behavior function, setting conditions, and lagging skills guide the matching process.
+Graphed progress monitoring and fidelity data inform decisions about continuation or changes in support, answering questions such as: Have we implemented as intended?
+Are most students on track to meet their goals, or are most students not making progress?
+How is each student doing?

-Implementation of Tier 2 is context dependent and therefore differs somewhat across the grade span due to both organizational and student differences.
-With effective implementation of Tiers 1 and 2, we reduce the number of students who need more intensive support, thus conserving resources to be able to meet the needs of all.
+Implementation of Tier 2 is context-dependent and, therefore, differs somewhat across the grade span due to organizational and student differences.
+By effectively implementing Tiers 1 and 2, we reduce the number of students who need more intensive support, thereby conserving resources to meet the needs of all.

 Learn More About Tier 2